FEC Commissioner Rips Facebook Over Political Ad Policy: 'This Will Not Do'

 As Facebook's Leathern discussed the company's ad policy, he also acknowledged those who are unhappy with its practices.

 "We recognize this is an issue that has provoked much public discussion — including much criticism of Facebook's position," Leathern wrote.
-"We are not deaf to that and will continue to work with regulators and policy makers in our ongoing efforts to help protect elections."
+"We are not deaf to that and will continue to work with regulators and policymakers in our ongoing efforts to help protect elections."